 The typical rental unit in a Brown-owned off-campus building includes utilities such as heat, hot water, gas, and electricity.
 Telephone service, cable television service, internet access, and the wiring for these services are available through private providers.
 The Auxiliary Housing office rents a limited number of parking spaces to its tenants for a monthly fee, in addition to rent, on a first-come, first-served basis.

 Roughly 80 housing units are made available each year for graduate, medical, and undergraduate students.
 Apartments are available on a first-come, first-served basis each fall to currently enrolled students.
-For 2014/15 availability, please contact Gail Medbury, Director of Auxiliary Housing at 401.863.2541 or via e-mail.
+For 2017/18 availability, please contact Tracy Mansour, Manager, Real Estate and Auxiliary Housing at 401.863.7824 or via e-mail.
+Please provide the term you require housing and your year at the University.

-Housing contract terms for currently enrolled undergraduates, graduates, and medical students are generally for a 12-month period beginning June 1 and terminating on Memorial Day.
+Housing contract terms for currently enrolled undergraduates, graduates, and medical students are generally for a 12-month period beginning June 2 and terminating on Memorial Day, noontime, 2018.
 Rental charges for these living units are placed on the student's account through the Bursar's office.

 Once a living unit is selected, a security deposit equal to one month's rent must be paid within 10 days in order to secure the living unit.
 A rental agreement is then prepared and presented to all occupant/s for signature/s.